yet-another-static-site-generator/yass/docs/user/details.md

 directory).
 Additonally, if you have enabled generating sitemaps, it will create one with all pages and file `robots.txt` to inform crawlers about the sitemap.
 This command preserve structure of directories and files in your project.
-Thus if you create the directory structure like this:
+Thus, if you create the directory structure like this:

     [ProjectName]
       |-_layouts